 Tax Guide for Self-Employed Carpenters

 What expenses can a self-employed carpenter claim?
-CIS deductions, tools, van costs, timber — with a worked tax calculation and refund example.
+CIS deductions, power tools, van costs, timber and PPE — with a worked tax calculation example.

 Tax Essentials